Styku/cern-battlebots/_bots/timmy.md

 ![Glue the switch]({{ site.url }}/img/bots/timmy/master-switch.jpg)

 Now cram down all the rest.
-Don't worry too much if some cable stick out, they will be squeezed by the top cover.
+Don't worry too much if some cables stick out, they will be squeezed by the top cover.

 ![Guide cables]({{ site.url }}/img/bots/timmy/internals.jpg)